 Then I saw this magic custard cake recipe.
 Not only was it custard (which was what I was originally gunning for), it was magic.
 Now who wouldn’t want that?

-No layer cake recipe can be simpler than this magic custard cake recipe
+No layer cake recipe can be simpler

 This is how it goes: you work with one batter.
 You pour it into one pan.
 In about an hour you end up with a 3-layer cake, no torting necessary.

 I don’t know how or why.
 And I don’t need to.
 All I know is that it’s stress-free to make.